 Education

-Our education and training programs are provided jointly by the highly-regarded fashion + textiles programs of TAFE NSW and the University of Technology Sydney (UTS).
+Our education programs are provided jointly by the highly-regarded fashion + textiles programs of TAFE NSW and the University of Technology Sydney.
 Together, we draw upon decades of experience in international fashion education to drive the Australian industry’s transition to sustainability.

 Image: Christopher Daod (TAFE NSW)